Iowa Supreme Court: Finkenauer qualifies for Senate ballot

 “Statutory interpretation is not like proving math theorems, and it is sometimes difficult to come up with a neat answer that is intellectually satisfying.
 In the end, we believe we must be guided by the legislature’s last word on the subject,” it said.

-The Iowa Supreme Court ruling affirmed an earlier decision by an election panel that Finkenauer had qualified for the ballot.
+The ruling affirmed an earlier decision by an election panel that Finkenauer had qualified for the ballot.
 Two Republican activists had brought the initial challenge and appealed the panel’s decision to the district court.

-Finkenauer called the Polk County Judge Scott Beattie's ruling a “meritless partisan attack.”
+Polk County Judge Scott Beattie ruled against Finkenauer.
 Beattie was appointed in 2018 by Republican Gov. Kim Reynolds, who also appointed four justices to the Iowa Supreme Court.

-Finkenauer, of Cedar Rapids, is best known as one of the first woman elected to the House from Iowa and the second-youngest female House member in U.S. history, winning election in 2018 at the age of 29 and just 10 months older than Rep. Alexandria Ocasio-Cortez, of New York.
+Finkenauer, of Cedar Rapids, was one of the first woman elected to the House from Iowa and was the second-youngest female House member in U.S. history, winning election in 2018 at the age of 29 and just 10 months older than Rep. Alexandria Ocasio-Cortez, of New York.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected to show Finkenauer’s hometown is Cedar Rapids, not Dubuque.